Advancing Sustainability of Process Industries through Digital and Circular Water Use Innovations

-The pilot plant will be integrating (1) chemical pre-treatment for pH control, (2) filtration in an Iron Oxide-Coated Gravel/Sand Fixed Bed Column or Iron oxide (geothide) filled bed to remove H2O2 and metals, (3) high-loaded biological denitrification in a membrane bioreactor.
+The goal of the Case Study 2 is to treat the wastewater coming from the hydrogen peroxide production department inside the Solvay facility in order to reuse it.
+In particular, the pilot plant will be integrating (1) chemical pre-treatment for pH control, (2) filtration in an Iron Oxide-Coated Gravel/Sand Fixed Bed Column or Iron oxide (geothide) filled bed to remove H2O2 and metals, (3) high-loaded biological denitrification in a membrane bioreactor.
 The effluent from the pilot plant will be tested for impact and tertiary treatment within processes operated in ARETUSA reclamation plant to increase the water to be re-used in Solvay industrial site.

 Digital solutions will be applied for: